 Last year I made this fig and mincemeat cake for Christmas and it was so delicious that when Waitrose challenged me to make a Christmas cake with a twist this year, I knew immediately I wanted to make one with figs and almonds as the principle flavourings.
 And I was going to use some of the pan de figos I hadn’t finished from the previous year.

-These traditional Mediterranean ingredients go together very well and are often combined with honey.
+Figs and almonds are traditional Mediterranean ingredients that go together very well.
+They’re often combined with honey.
 The bees can buzz off this time though as I wanted to use a British tipple instead.
 CT recently returned from Scotland but for some unknown reason, he forgot to bring any whisky back with him.
-Luckily a trip to our local Waitrose sorted out the water of life deficiency – important, as I wanted it for my fig almond cake.
+Luckily a trip to our local Waitrose sorted out this water of life deficiency – important, as I wanted it for my fig almond cake.